-Parent-directed variants of SAS have been evaluated through the University of Queensland.
-Parents were supported by a trained SAS Facilitator via phone/web link, to deliver either a variant of the SAS Small Group Program or the SAS Computer Game Pack with results showing improvements in the emotion regulation and social skills of children with ASD.
-The group program additionally improved children's behaviour and parents' self-efficacy.
-Results from a randomised controlled trial of this model are currently in preparation for publication.
+Telehealth parent coaching variants of SAS have been evaluated through randomised control trials at the University of Queensland.
+Parents were supported by a trained SAS Facilitator via phone/web link, to deliver either a variant of the SAS Small Group Program or the SAS Computer Game Pack, with results showing improvements in the emotion regulation and social skills of children on the autism spectrum.
+The group program variant also improved children's behaviour and parents' self-efficacy.
+A pilot project conducted by the Center for Autism and Developing Brain, New York Presbyterian Hospital, USA and a community-based applied research trial led by York University, Canada, support the feasibility and acceptability of the SAS Small Group Program when delivered via telehealth.